ETF Education Center

 - Low volatility

-- Describes investments that consistently demonstrated lower volatility than securities in the same asset class.
+- Describes investments that have demonstrated the lowest volatility compared with securities in the same asset class.

 - Dividend yield